 Celtic Music Show

 Come hear music and poetry from Ireland, Scotland, the Isle of Man, and Wales.
 Many of the instruments of the Celtic Nations will be played, including some things you may not have seen before.
-There will be some pictures of Ireland (including some of the places that are in the songs,) as well as a chance to learn some basic words and phrases in the Irish Gaelic language.

 Classic Country Music Show